influxdata/telegraf/plugins/outputs/exec/README.md

     ["executable", "param1", "param2"]

 On non-zero exit stderr will be logged at error level.
-On zero exit stderr will be logged at debug level.

 ### Configuration